How can it be that I like so different kinds of music?

 And now for something completely different.
 We are heading for three examples of artists who with their charisma and their music bring me something that balances my main personal traits.

 First out is Gin Wigmore from New Zeeland.
 Although not quite accurate, the simplest way to characterize Gin is that she is a rock star.
 On the whole her music, her voice, her looks, her tattoos, her video productions under-pin the rock star image – but still, underneath all that there is also something else.
-Her ballads are beautiful, and after having seen her on stage I must say that she seems to be a very nice person – not at all the depraved rock star type.
+Her ballads are beautiful, and after having seen her perform live in a small club I must say that she seems to be a very nice person – not at all the depraved rock star type.
 And what gives me reason to provide a reservation to the rock star characterization might be a bridge to the predominant traits of my personality.

 But although there are these deviations from the rock star image, Gin with her music is a person that very much enriches me by being quite something else than my predominant personal traits.
 Although Gin’s music, her voice and appearance are far from the music above, it gives me happiness.
 It does so by compensating the introverted and thoughtful traits of my personality – and thereby helps the weaker sides of my personality to come forward.

-I do not quote my Swedish post about Gin Wigmore in 2012 here, but there are lots of music videos there to prove my case!
+I do not quote my Swedish post about Gin Wigmore from 2012 here, but there are lots of music videos there to prove my case!
 Here are two of them.

 Too Late for Lovers